fmoliveira/developer-dao-frontend/README.md

 ## Roadmap

+Backlog:

 - [x] List developer tokens and attributes from static file
 - [x] Allow filtering developers by attributes
-- [ ] Fetch and display claimed|unclaimed status for all rows
+- [ ] Fetch and display claimed|unclaimed status for all rows (from what API?)
 - [ ] Connect to Metamask wallet
 - [ ] Click on an unclaimed token to mint it
 - [ ] Display your owned tokens with OpenSea API

+Future ideas:

+- [ ] Display estimated gas price using Etherscan API (similar to how ENS Domains do)
+- [ ] Get browser notifications when the gas price hits a threshold

 ## License